anthipapa/bootstrapping-anonymization/replacements/README.md

-# Manually annotated Wikipedia summaries
+# Replacement choices in Text Sanitization

-A dataset of 553 Wikipedia summaries, manually annotated for text anonymization, along with the annotation guidelines.
-Used for evaluation in the paper ["Bootstrapping Text Anonymization Models with Distant Supervision"][https://aclanthology.org/2022.lrec-1.476/].
+A enriched dataset of 553 Wikipedia summaries, manually annotated for replacement options for text sanitization, along with the annotation guidelines.
+Presented in "Generation of Replacement Options in Text Sanitization".

-Out of all the texts, 20 were annotated by 2 annotators instead of 1.
+Out of all the texts, 22 were annotated by more than one annotators.
 Each annotation is assigned the following:

 | Name | Description |
 | --- | --- |